BullDF/topology-in-nmt/final_paper/final_paper.typ

 == Error Analysis <sec:error_analysis>

 This section makes an effort to analyzing possible explanations for the observed results.

-First, we would like to examine the distributions of BLEU scores by delving into assessing the translations that the model generates.
+Particularly, we would like to examine the distributions of BLEU scores by delving into assessing the translations that the model generates.
 As mentioned in @sec:translation_quality, the translations for the Chinese-English pair are generally worse than the translations for the French-English pair, with approximately 10 points lower BLEU scores on average.
 Therefore, understanding if this is a systematic issue or just random errors is important.

 Among the 2,000 Chinese-English sentence pairs, I selected and analyzed the 10 sentence pairs with the lowest average BLEU scores.
 One severe problem I identified is that many Chinese translations are truncated and incomplete.
 For example, the English sentence